Best CRM Software Providers 2019 - Reviews, Pricing & Features

 Insightly lets users organize and manage their customers and business leads.
 Prices range from $29 to $99/user/month.
 View Profile

-Streak is a cloud-based CRM solution for small businesses.
-Prices range from $0 to $129/user/month.
+Streak is a CRM solution that integrates with Gmail.
+It has sales tracking and project management tools.
+Prices range from $0 to $159/user/month.
 View Profile

 The Bottom Line